 Add strength, breadth and diversity to your Bachelor’s Degree with a business minor from the College of Business.
 You get the benefits of becoming more marketable to recruiters and valuable to companies with a business background.
 A business minor enhances your resume by complementing the knowledge of basic principles and practices of business with your bachelors degree from either the College of Business or other disciplines.
-To add a minor to your undergraduate degree, contact an advisor in the Reinhardt Academic Advising Center at (502) 852-7439.
+To add a minor to your undergraduate degree, contact an advisor in the Reinhardt Academic Advising Center at (502) 852-7439 or fill out our online form.

 Minors Offered to UofL Business & Non-Business Majors